-In the case of vehicles like cars, motorcycles and vans, there is no time limit as to how long they can be parked outside a property without being moved unless they are on a restricted parking space.
+In the case of vehicles like cars, motorcycles and vans, there is no time limit as to how long they can be parked outside a property without being moved unless they’re on a restricted parking space.

-If there is a vehicle that has been parked outside your house for an unusual amount of time and you are concerned about it, check with the police to see if the vehicle has been reported stolen.
-If there is no warrant of fitness and/or licence label, contact Customer Services on 06 3706300, as the vehicle may be abandoned.
+If there’s a vehicle that’s been parked outside your house for an unusual amount of time and you’re concerned about it, check with the police to see if the vehicle has been reported stolen.
+If there is no warrant of fitness and/or licence label, call us on 06 370 6300 because the vehicle might be abandoned.

 Unlicensed or unwarranted vehicles, trailers and caravans

 All vehicles, trailers and caravans must display a current warrant of fitness and licence label to be parked on or travel on the road.
-Failure to do so can incur a $200 infringement.
-These can be issued by parking wardens or the police.
+Failure to do so can mean a $200 infringement and these can be issued by parking wardens or the police.

 Vehicles that are unwarranted or unlicensed and that appear to be abandoned will not be towed immediately.
-The Council will first attempt to contact the vehicle’s owners to give them the opportunity to remove the vehicle.
+The Council will try to contact the vehicle’s owners to give them the opportunity to remove the vehicle.
 This is a requirement under the Local Government Act 1974, Section 356.

-Unlicensed or unwarranted vehicles being used (driven or ridden) on the road will not be dealt with by Parking Services.
-Please contact the police.
+If an unlicensed or unwarranted vehicle is being used (driven or ridden) on the road, please contact the police.